Jay Lefkowitz

 Re: Resolution proposal — Epstein matter

-Thank you for your time on the call yesterday regarding the Epstein matter.
-We have reviewed the government's position carefully and wish to propose the following framework for resolution.
+We have reviewed the government's position and propose the following framework...

 NPA negotiation correspondence documented in court filings, CVRA litigation (Wild v.
 United States), and DOJ review.
 Jay Lefkowitz of Kirkland & Ellis was Epstein's lead negotiator.
 The resulting NPA was executed September 24, 2007.